 In response to Russia's invasion of Ukraine in late February 2022, the US, EU, UK, Switzerland and other countries across the world imposed severe sanctions against Russia's financial system and on Russian government officials and Russian business leaders.
-Sanctions imposed since February 2022 included cutting access of certain Russian banks to the SWIFT financial messaging service, freezing foreign exchange reserves and placing restrictions on transactions with the Russian central bank, prohibitions on new investments in Russia, sanctions on Russian financial institutions, sanctions on major state-owned enterprises, sanctions on certain Russian government officials and their family members, sanctions on business elites, capital markets-related restrictions, deposit-related limitations, implementation of a cap on the price of Russian crude oil and petroleum products, and prohibition on the provision of certain professional services to Russia.
 The Russian government has also imposed certain countermeasures, which include restrictions relating to foreign currency accounts and financial securities transactions.
-These measures followed earlier sanctions that had already been imposed by the US, EU and UK in 2021 in response to alleged Russian activities related to Syria, Cybersecurity, electoral interference and other matters, including the prohibition of US banks from participating in the primary market for any Russian sovereign bonds or any lending to the Russian sovereign, as well as other restrictions imposed following Russia's annexation of Crimea in 2014 relating to new debt or equity of certain Russian banks and energy companies.
-CSUK are continuously assessing the impact of sanctions already imposed, Russian government countermeasures and potential future escalations, on our exposures and client relationships but up to now the impact on CSUK has not been material.
+Sanctions had already been imposed by the US, EU and UK in 2021 in response to alleged Russian activities related to Syria, cybersecurity, electoral interference, as well as other restrictions imposed following Russia's annexation of Crimea in 2014.
+Global governments continue to issue new sanctions against Russian individuals and interests, with the latest wave of sanctions imposed in early 2024 following the death of Russian opposition leader Alexei Navalny in custody; CSUK review the impact of new sanctions as they are issued, and continually assess the impact of existing sanctions, Russian government countermeasures and potential future escalations, on our exposures and client relationships.
+Up to now the impact on CSUK has not been material.